Guide

 DKIM: cryptographic email authentication

-DomainKeys Identified Mail (DKIM) adds a cryptographic signature to outgoing emails.
+DomainKeys Identified Mail (DKIM, defined in RFC 6376) adds a cryptographic signature to outgoing emails.
 The sending server signs the message with a private key, and the receiving server verifies the signature using a public key published in DNS.
 This proves the email was actually sent by an authorized server and was not modified in transit.
+DKIM signatures use RSA keys of at least 1,024 bits; Google recommends 2,048-bit keys for stronger protection.

 # Check DKIM record for a domain